-Coconuts Caribbean Restaurant and Bar is an Island focused restaurant open since 2008.
+Coconuts Caribbean Restaurant and Bar is an Caribbean Island focused restaurant that has been open since 2008.
 They focus on Jamaican classics like Jerk Chicken.
-Some cool Steel drum live music was playing on our visit.
+Some cool Steel drum live music was playing on our 2009 visit, by 2015, the place was so loud on a Friday night, you could not hear much.
 Its chef also runs the cult classic Back-A-yard restaurant in Menlo Park.

 Decor, Vibe – Coconuts Caribbean has a Quirky colorful interior with lots of colorful artwork.
 Bar area with counter seating, outdoor patio for Sunnier days.
 The place was packed with families, nearby locals, friends getting together, mostly folks in their 30’s to 40’s.